IanGitHub2/Project-1---Connect-4/README.md

 ### Used to create the game
-Languages: HTML5, CSS3, Javascript
+- Languages: HTML5, CSS3, Javascript
-Design:
+- Design: Bootstrap
-Made with: VS CODE
+- Made with: VS CODE

 ### More to come